|Nutrition Facts (per serving)|

 Gather the ingredients.

-Allow the flour to cool while mixing together the rest of the ingredients.
-In the bowl of a stand mixer or using a regular bowl and hand mixer, beat together the butter, cream cheese, brown sugar, white sugar, heavy cream, vanilla extract, and salt until smooth and completely combined.
+In the bowl of a stand mixer or a large mixing bowl and hand mixer, beat together the cream cheese, butter, brown sugar, white sugar, heavy cream, vanilla extract, and salt until smooth and completely combined and fluffy.

-Add in the flour and chocolate chips until completely incorporated.
-If the mixture is too thick to be dippable, then add a little more heavy cream until it reaches desired consistency.
+Add in the flour and chocolate chips and gently mix until completely incorporated.
+If the mixture is too thick to be dippable, then add a little more heavy cream until it reaches the desired consistency.

-Serve the dip with the pretzels, graham crackers, or pita chips.
+Serve the dip with pretzels, graham crackers, and/or cinnamon pita chips.